SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   In-out parameters are not the same as returning a value from a function.
+   In-out parameters aren't the same as returning a value from a function.
    The ``swapTwoInts`` example above does not define a return type or return a value, but it still modifies the values of ``someInt`` and ``anotherInt``.
    In-out parameters are an alternative way for a function to have an effect